Texas Coral Snake

 Texas Coral Snake vs Milk Snake

 There are several snakes that mimic the appearance of the Texas coral snake.
-Just think.
 Having an appearance very similar to the venomous Texas coral snake gives a non-venomous snake a sneaky way to avoid predators!
 Predators know instinctively that a brightly colored snake is likely to have venom.

-One of those mimics aka lookalike snakes is the Central Plains milk snake.
+One of these mimics is the Central Plains milk snake.
 Studying the similarities and differences between these two snakes makes it a little easier to tell them apart.

-Texas coral snakes and milk snakes are both found in Texas as well as in Arkansas, Louisiana, and northern Mexico.
-In addition, they share the same type of forest, grassland, and rocky habitat.
+Texas coral snakes and milk snakes live in the same area and have the same habitat.
 At first glance, the colorful bands of the Texas coral snake and the milk snake look about the same.
-But the differences in color, pattern, and size can help differentiate a venomous Texas coral snake from a non-venomous milk snake.
+But there are differences.

-The main difference in their appearance is the Texas coral snake has a pattern of black, red, and yellow.
+The main difference in their appearance is that the Texas coral snake has a pattern of black, red, and yellow.
 Its red and yellow bands touch.
 Alternatively, a milk snake has yellow, black, and red bands.
 Its yellow and black bands touch.
 Remember the old rhyme?
-Red and yellow kill a fellow, red on black friend of Jack.
-So, when yellow and red bands touch, you’re looking at a Texas coral snake.
+Red and yellow kill a fellow, red on black, friend of Jack.
+So, when yellow and red bands touch, you’re looking at a poisonous Texas coral snake.
 However, don’t rely on the rhyme because it is not foolproof.
 Just take a look at a few with aberrant patterns, and you’ll see why the pattern is only one part of identification.

 The bands of a Texas coral snake continue all the way around its belly while a milk snake has a belly with a white and black checkered pattern.

-Another subtle difference between a Texas coral snake and a milk snake is a Texas coral snake’s head is more rounded than its lookalike.
+Another subtle difference between a Texas coral snake and a milk snake is that a Texas coral snake’s head is more rounded than its lookalike.